zozoh/titanium/doc/en-us/hmaker/hmaker_overview.md

   "root" : {
     "id"   : "=meta.id",   // site.meta.id as Root Node Id
     "name" : "=meta.nm",   // site.meta.nm as Root Node Name
-    "meta" : "=meta"       // refer to site.meta as WnObj
+    "rawData" : "=meta"    // refer to site.meta as WnObj
     "leaf" : false         // Indicate node as leaf or node
     // If current node is NOT leaf, which it must be, always
     // set the `children:[]`